ReddyKousic/AI-Writing-Assistant/README.md

 ### Starting the Docker containers
 The following command runs Docker containers in the background (`-d` for detach).
 You can interact with the containers in Docker Desktop or in Command Line if you are comfortable with it.
 > [!IMPORTANT]
-> This will take some time for the first time.
+> This will take few minutes for the first time.
 ```bash
  docker-compose up -d
 ```